-- The only content that does not relate to the theme is the phonics and group guided reading programme. - In order to learn to read, learners must be systematically taught the sounds of a language and how to blend and segment these sounds.
+- The only content that does not relate to the theme is the phonics and group guided reading programme. - In order to learn to read, learners must be systematically taught the sounds of a language, and how to blend and segment these sounds. - Then, they must practice reading words and stories using their phonic knowledge to sound out words.

-Let's see which skills and content are listed in the ATP for Grade 2 Term 1:
+Let's see which skills and content are listed in the ATP for Grade 3 Term 1:

-SUMMARY OF THE RECOVERY ATP: GRADE 2 Term 1
+SUMMARY OF THE RECOVERY ATP: GRADE 3 Term 1